Jump to content

 Unsealing measures in the city center

-In response to the consequences of climate change, the state capital of Mainz plans to remove impervious surfaces in the city center and then replant them with greenery.
+As part of its efforts to adapt to the effects of climate change, the city of Mainz plans to remove paving from paved areas in the city center and then plant vegetation there.

 Collage with photos of the plant